-In the reporting year in the two business segments non-life reinsurance and life reinsurance, GRAWE RE generated in total written premiums of kEUR 14,969 (2021: kEUR 14,699) with focus on fire and other damage to property reinsurance, general liability, income protection and life reinsurance.
-The premiums written are offset by claims incurred amounting to kEUR 5,249 (2021: kEUR 5,087).
-In the reporting year in the annual financial statements according to IFRS, earnings before taxes in the amount of kEUR 14,451 (2021: kEUR 13,094) were generated.
+In the reporting year in the two business segments non-life reinsurance and life reinsurance, GRAWE RE generated in total written premiums of kEUR 13,282 (2022: kEUR 14,969) with focus on fire and other damage to property reinsurance, general liability, income protection and life reinsurance.
+The premiums written are offset by claims incurred amounting to kEUR 7,413 (2022: kEUR 5,255).
+In the reporting year in the annual financial statements according to IFRS, earnings before taxes in the amount of kEUR 15,917 (2022: kEUR 7,462) were generated.

-The income from investments (incl. liquid funds) in the annual financial statements according to IFRS of GRAWE RE amounted to kEUR 10,475 (2021: kEUR 10,279),but this year an amount of kEUR 1,110 for an impairment must also be considered as it decreases the overall income from investments.
+The income from investments (incl. liquid funds) in the annual financial statements according to IFRS of GRAWE RE amounted to kEUR 15,331 (2022: kEUR 438).
 The most important goal in the investment is the continuous ensuring of the ongoing ability to fulfil the obligations from the reinsurance contracts.